RCMgames/RCMDS-new/README.txt

 			2: horizontal
 	size: int
 		determines size of slider

+Telemetry Data:
+telemetry data can be changed on a per-robot basis different lines are separated with a semicolon (;), while different elements within the same line are separated with a comma. to display a string just type the string, to display a variable, type 'var:' then the variable name/number variables that rcmds recognises:
+	ip: displays the robot's ip
+	port: displays the robot's port
+	ping: displays the robot's ping
+	volt: displays the robot's battery voltage
+	[any number]: displays that variable (var:0 displays variable 0) to have a blank line you can put two semicolons next to eachother example telemetry line:
+ping: ,var:ping;ip: ,var:ip;port: ,var:port;Battery:; ,var:volt, volts;;0: ,var:0;1: ,var:1;2: ,var:2;3: ,var:3;4: ,var:4

 window size and layout can be changed in the setup.txt file ask weston or joshua if you want to edit that